acconeer/acconeer-python-exploration/docs/exploration_tool/faq.rst

 #) The GUI does not start and shows an error: ``qt.qpa.plugin: Could not find the Qt platform plugin "windows" in ""``.

+   This error have been witnessed when Exploration Tool is installed in an Anaconda environment.
-   This error may occur when there are non-ASCII characters in the path.
+   The error may also occur when there are non-ASCII characters in the path.

 #) Dropdown menu is out of position